Key facts

 Students completing the Graduate Certificate of Health Promotion can articulate into a higher award - the Graduate Diploma of Health Promotion (H615), or the Master of Health Promotion (H759).

-Graduates of the course may also be eligible for credit for RPL (Recognition of Prior Learning) into the following courses:
+Graduates of the course may also be eligible for credit for RPL (Recognition of prior learning) into the following courses:

-H757 Master of Public Health
+Master of Public Health (H757)

-H704 Master of Health Economics
+Master of Health Economics (H704)

-H756 Master of Health and Human Services Management
+Master of Health Management (H756)

 Contact information